 The proposals will be reviewed by the TCU Research and Creative Activity Fund (RCAF) Committee.
 The evaluation criteria are the same as those used in the review of RCAF proposals.
 Faculty are encouraged to submit a RCAF proposal to complement their summer salary request which could provide funding for travel, supplies, or other items in support of the project.

 There is no separate application form.
 Application is made through the RCAF process.
 As specified on the RCAF webpage, proposals are to be prepared according to the guidelines.
-One pdf file containing the complete submission should be submitted electronically to Laurie Heidemann at email@example.com in the Office of Sponsored Programs by the deadline specified in the call for proposals.
+One pdf file containing the complete submission should be submitted electronically to the Office of Sponsored Programs at SponsoredPrograms@tcu.edu by the deadline specified in the call for proposals.
 Note: If you cannot create a PDF file, contact Laurie Heidemann for assistance at least two days before the submission deadline.

 A final project report is due in the Office of Sponsored Programs no later than October 31 of the award year.
 The report should describe how the project time was spent and the accomplishments that resulted.
 It is recommended that faculty share their report with the appropriate college dean.